 This can be shortened to –

-Note: When you keep your slide content deliberately brief, you will not be able to complacently depend on your bulleted slides to present themselves.
-But, this is good news.
-A PowerPoint presentation that can run by itself without your participation is asking for presentation-suicide!
-Instead, consciously prepare your slide content so you are required to proactively participate during the presentation delivery, and clarify the finer details to your audience.
+Note: When you keep your slide content deliberately brief, you cannot depend on your bulleted slides to present themselves complacently.
+But this is good news.
+A PowerPoint presentation that can run independently without your participation asks for presentation suicide!
+Instead, consciously prepare your slide content so you are required to proactively participate during the presentation delivery and clarify the finer details to your audience.
 YOU drive the show, not PowerPoint.

-Let your graphics speak more than a thousand words – which means they’re mighty effective in packing the punch!
-The truth about graphics is that we all love them: pictures, clipart, graphs, charts and their lot.
+Let your graphics speak more than a thousand words – which means they’re mighty effective in packing a punch!
+The truth about graphics is that we all love them: pictures, clipart, graphs, charts, and their lot.
 They instantly make your PowerPoint presentation more attractive and less boring.
-But if you add them in excess, you run the risk of either overwhelming your audience, or underselling your (message) content.
+But if you add them in excess, you risk overwhelming your audience or underselling your (message) content.
 So choose the right balance by using fewer but more meaningful graphics.

 Keep your graphs and charts clean.
-Yes, there’s that work again, clean.
+Yes, there’s that word again, clean.
 You can practice this as follows:

-- Add additional text to explicitly capture the highlights of the graph/chart, so this is obvious to the audience.
-For instance, if you’re presenting a sales graph across regions, you may want to add text to highlight the top/bottom region and comparison with last year.
-These figures may be implicitly captured in the chart; but by adding text labels that explicitly highlight this info, you ensure that the audience notices and remembers this important info.
+- Add additional text to capture the highlights of the graph/chart explicitly so this is obvious to the audience.
+For instance, if you’re presenting a sales graph across regions, you may want to add text highlighting the top/bottom region and comparison with last year.
+These figures may be implicitly captured in the chart, but by adding text labels highlighting this info, you ensure that the audience notices and remembers this important info.

-Note: Complex-analytical charts may make you look more intelligent, but it leaves your audience feeling foolish, and reduces the effectiveness of your PowerPoint presentation.
-Instead, keep your graphs and charts fairly simple so they don’t need a Statistics PhD to decode them.
-Recent PowerPoint versions come pre-loaded with at least eleven chart-types (like bar-chart, column-chart, pie-chart, etc.) that can be easily included in your presentation with just a few mouse-clicks and data insertions.
-If you’re using over 5 minutes inserting a chart into your PowerPoint presentation, then consider that complicated and not worth your audience’s attention.
+Note: Complex-analytical charts may make you look more intelligent, but it leaves your audience feeling foolish and reduces the effectiveness of your PowerPoint presentation.
+Instead, keep your graphs and charts fairly simple so they don’t need a Statistics Ph.D. to decode them.
+Recent PowerPoint versions come pre-loaded with at least eleven chart types (like a bar chart, column chart, pie chart, etc.) that can be easily included in your presentation with just a few mouse clicks and data insertions.
+If you’re using over 5 minutes inserting a chart into your PowerPoint presentation, consider it complicated and not worth your audience’s attention.

-Use high-contrast colours to attract extra attention.
-With Themes, PowerPoint already ensures that the slide’s background colours adequately contrast with text/line colours for maximum visibility (like using dark colour text over light backgrounds or vice versa).
-But in your PowerPoint presentation, you may have that 1-2 slides that deserve extra attention so you want to highlight them differently.
-High-contrast colours allow you do this easily (Like Green/Yellow, Blue/Red, Black/White, etc.).
-But use this judiciously as too many colour contrasts can leave your audience with a headache!
+Use high-contrast colors to attract extra attention.
+With Themes, PowerPoint already ensures that the slide’s background colors adequately contrast with text/line colors for maximum visibility (like using dark color text over light backgrounds or vice versa).
+But in your PowerPoint presentation, you may have that 1-2 slides that deserve extra attention, so you want to highlight them differently.
+High-contrast colors allow you to do this easily (Like Green/Yellow, Blue/Red, Black/White, etc.).
+But use this judiciously, as too many color contrasts can leave your audience a headache!

-Okay then, you’ve laid out your slides and filled them with relevant content.
-You’ve also ensured that audience attention stays riveted on your meaningful slides by enhancing their visual appeal.
+Okay, then, you’ve laid out your slides and filled them with relevant content.
+Enhancing their visual appeal, you’ve also ensured audience attention stays riveted on your meaningful slides.
 You’re all set to deliver your fabulous PowerPoint presentation.
 Or perhaps not just yet.

 - Can you reduce the total number of slides?
 Or replace a slide or two with a compelling graphic?

-- Can you simplify the animations or transitions (available via Animations & Transitions tabs) used after every slide, so that the presentation flows without too many distractions?
-(Sometimes the audience attention is diverted to these transitions than the actual slide content!)
+- Can you simplify the animations or transitions (available via Animations & Transitions tabs) used after every slide so that the presentation flows without too many distractions?
+(Sometimes, the audience’s attention is diverted to these transitions than the actual slide content!)

-- If you’re using external (online props) like videos from other sites to be played during the presentation, can you include them in your presentation for a smoother flow?
+- If you’re using external (online props) like videos from other sites to be played during the presentation, can you include them for a smoother flow?
 Here, you can explore LiveWeb, an integration tool that plugs external web videos into a presentation on your hard drive.

-- Do a dress-rehearsal before you present to your live audience.
+- Do a dress rehearsal before you present to your live audience.
 This means you do a dummy run of your presentation in the actual room where you will deliver it.
-This empowers you to catch potential glitches early (like change in the projector’s resolution, color-mismatch, disk failures, etc.), and resolve them before the final delivery.
+This empowers you to quickly catch potential glitches (like changes in the projector’s resolution, color mismatches, disk failures, etc.) before the final delivery.